-Drowsy driving is especially prevalent among teens, who tend to keep late hours and think they can function on minimal sleep.
+Drowsy driving is especially prevalent among teens and college students, who tend to keep late hours and think they can function on minimal sleep.
 Ironically, experts say, teens require more sleep than adults.
 Safety experts remind drivers to never drink alcohol before driving and to check any medications you take to see if they might induce drowsiness.